Skip to content

 PayPal invoice builder, our pick for the best invoicing software for brand recognition

 Invoicing is one of the many possibilities it offers.
-To get there, log in to your account, click Send and Request on the top menu, and then select Invoices.
-You'll be able to see all your info and create invoices without using any of the other features if you don't need them.
+To get there, log in to your account and click the Create an invoice link on the right side.
 The invoice creation screen is simple, helping you focus on what you need to do.
 It feels like a banking app—serious vibe and all—which makes it pretty intuitive if you do most of your banking online.

-All online payments are handled by PayPal.
-When you create an invoice and send it to a client that has a PayPal account, they'll receive a notification on their app, making it easier to pay you in a couple of taps.
+PayPal also processes all online payments itself.
+When you create an invoice and send it to a client who has a PayPal account, they'll receive a notification on their app, making it easier to pay you in a couple of taps.
 If that's not the case, your clients can still pay by entering their credit card details.
-If you do business in person, there's an option to pay with a QR code too: create an invoice on the PayPal mobile app, show the QR code to your customer, and they can pay it with their smartphone right there and then.
-There's a lot of flexibility here, so if you do more than selling online, it's worth checking it out.
+If you do business in person, you can generate a QR code link and show it to your client or get the PayPal POS app to accept them with your smartphone (or via other available POS devices).

 One note: the payment processing fees are a bit complicated to figure out, as they vary depending on the payment method, type, and currency.
 As a rule, you can expect that there's a fixed cost per transaction (usually cents) and a percentage over the total amount.
 Be sure you understand all the fees before you dive in.